Fair and Efficient Investment in Public Transportation: Results

 \subsection{Single-Agent Case}

 For a single agent, the egalitarian and utilitarian objectives are identical.
 However, investing budget optimally is still challenging.
-For example, one cannot simply invest in the most expensive edges on the shortest path of the agent, see \Cref{fig:graphsum:c}.
-Nevertheless, we now present a modified version of Dijkstra's algorithm (\Cref{alg:dijkstra_mod}) that computes cost-minimizing solutions in polynomial time.
+For example, one cannot simply invest in the most expensive edges on the shortest path of the agent, as illustrated by \Cref{ex:intro}.
+Nevertheless, we now present \Cref{alg:dijkstra_mod}: a modified version of Dijkstra's algorithm that computes optimal solutions in polynomial time.